Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Existence of equilibria in the general framework

 \subsection{Hierarchical networks}

-We now show that the polynomial time algorithm of Section~\ref{sec:sum_ultrametric} extends to the axiomatic framework we have introduced.
-In the general framework, a hierarchical network can be represented as a tree $T$ whose set of leaves is the node set $\nodeSet$ and the node preference relation $\nodePref{i}$ given by: $j \nodePref{i} k$ if $\lca(i,j)$ is a descendant of $\lca(i,k)$.
-Our algorithm of Section~\ref{sec:sum_ultrametric} and its analysis are completely determined by the structure of the hierarchical network and the pair-preference relations $\ultraPairPref{i}$ defined for each node $i$; the latter were defined for the sum utility function.
-In order to extend our analysis to the general framework, it suffices to derive a new preference relation and establish the analogue of Lemma~\ref{lem:sum_pair_pref}, which we now present for arbitrary utility preference relations satisfying the monotonicity and consistency properties.
+We fist show that the polynomial time algorithm which was introduced in Section~\ref{sec:sum_ultrametric} holds also for the general framework of \cc\ games with ordinal preferences.
+A hierarchical network, as defined in the general framework, is a tree $T$ whose leaves set is the node set $\nodeSet$ and the node preference relation $\nodePref{i}$ is $j \nodePref{i} k$ if $\lca(i,j)$ is a descendant of $\lca(i,k)$.
+This hierarchical network structure and each node's $i$ pair-preference relations $\ultraPairPref{i}$, determine completely the analysis of the algorithm introduced in Section~\ref{sec:sum_ultrametric}.
+The latter were defined for the sum utility function.
+Extending our analysis to the general framework, requires a new preference relation derivation and the establishment of Lemma's~\ref{lem:sum_pair_pref} analogue, which we present next for arbitrary utility preference relations that satisfy the monotonicity and consistency properties.